 Digital Deals: Autodesk, Bentley, HNTB and more make headlines

-Editor's note: Tech firms in the construction space often join forces to marry their niche solutions with other technologies and provide more comprehensive and interoperable tools.
-Every few weeks, Construction Dive will provide a roundup of the most recent mergers, acquisitions and integrations in the construction technology space.
+Tech firms in the construction space often join forces to marry their niche solutions with other technologies and provide more comprehensive and interoperable tools.
+Every few weeks, Construction Dive provides a roundup of the most recent mergers, acquisitions

 Autodesk absorbs Assemble Systems